 The system for sending webhooks was largely unchanged since when it was put in.
 It got a major queue overhaul from a custom stack to Kafka at one point, but requests were still being made by the same single-threaded Ruby processes as they always had been.

 Users could remove their test data by way of a specialized background worker that’d query each collection and empty it row-by-row.
 It was known to be inefficient and probably unsustainable even the day it was put in, and everyone knew it’d be replaced by something better ASAP.
 Almost a decade later it was still chugging along, having gotten just enough attention during that time to keep it just functional enough so it could be plausibly claimed to be doing its job.

 A common theme is that all of these were known to be very imperfect implementations even when they were originally added, but they were added anyway in the name of velocity, with an implicit assumption baked in that they’d be shored up and improved later when there were more resources and slack time to do so.
 And although they certainly were shored up, they never improved by all that much.
 Another common theme is that they all lived far longer than their progenitors would’ve ever expected, as it turned out that slack time is chronically a vanishingly rare luxury in engineering organizations, and software is always hard to change once it’s firmly cemented in place.

 So what’s my point?
 Simply this: software has inertia.

-Most of it will eventually die by virtue of rewrites, or the products, companies. or organizations using it dying themselves, but what makes it passed that initial push for survival will likely last longer than expected.
+Most of it will eventually die by virtue of rewrites, or the products, companies, or organizations using it dying themselves, but what makes it past that initial push for survival will likely last longer than expected.
 The Lindy effect states:

 by which the future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age.
 Thus, the Lindy effect proposes the longer a period something has survived to exist or be used in the present, the longer its remaining life expectancy.